Forum Guidelines and Etiquette

 Use the right channel.
 If you have a question or comment specific to your individual SFA membership/use of benefits, advertising or billing, the Solution Center may not be the right place to seek assistance.
 We encourage you to contact your representative.
 However, if you have a general question that benefits the entire community, please feel free to post.

 Help with community housekeeping.
 You may flag posts that violate these guidelines or are otherwise inappropriate as “Objectionable” or you may send a note to the Community Manager.
 When flagging a post, please include a brief description of why the post is objectionable.

-Although we are not responsible for any postings, we reserve the right to take any action we deem appropriate in the event of violation of these guidelines or the website Terms and Conditions, including giving warnings, deleting and hiding posts, banning posters, or terminating accounts.
+Although we are not responsible for any postings, we reserve the right to take any action we deem appropriate in the event of violation of these guidelines or the website Terms and Conditions, including giving warnings, deleting and hiding posts, disabling access, banning posters, or terminating accounts.

 We reserve the right to modify these guidelines from time to time, so please review them periodically.

 We appreciate your cooperation and look forward to seeing you in the forums!